JacobDFrank/2017Folio/src/pages/missle/missle.md

 <br/>

 ####The Rest
-All my screens are in the prototype <a href="./assets/misslePrototype/index.html#/screens/276364618">prototype</a> but here's a couple if you don't wanna click the dang link.
+All my screens are in the prototype but here's a couple if you don't wanna click the dang link.

 ![other comps](./images/missle/map.png)
 ![other comps](./images/missle/false.png)